What is TRiO?

 University hosts six federally funded TRiO programs.

-Four of these programs, Student Support Services, Student Support Services - STEM (Science, Technology, Engineering and Math), Upward Bound and Upward Bound Rural Schools are operated by the TRiO department which is a division of Student Affairs.
-Ronald E. McNair Postbaccalaureate Achievement is part of Harpur College of Arts and Sciences and Educational Talent Search is part of the Graduate School of Education both of which are divisions of Academic Affairs.
+Four of these programs, Student Support Services, Student Support Services - STEM (Science, Technology, Engineering and Math), Upward Bound and Upward Bound Rural Schools are operated by the TRiO department that is part of the Division of Student Affairs.
+Ronald E. McNair Postbaccalaureate Achievement is part of Harpur College of Arts and Sciences and Educational Talent Search is part of the Department of Teaching, Learning and Educational Leadership in the College of Community and Public Affairs, both of which are part of the Division of Academic Affairs.